 The following information is provided in accordance with Title II of Public Law 101-542, the Crime Awareness and Campus Security Act of 1990.
-The full report is available in the Student Services Center, printed for distribution in the Campus Safety & Security brochure.
+The full report is available in the Office of Student Affairs, printed for distribution in the Campus Safety & Security brochure.